TarsoLucas/React-Firebase-superChatApp/README.md

 Stuying a chat web app project from youtuber Fireship! 🔥

 ## THE PROJECT IS CURRENTLY NOT DEPLOYED
- This is because firebase no longer supports node 10 engine in spark (free of charge) plan.
+ This is because firebase no longer supports node 10 engine and cloud functions in the spark (free of charge) plan.

 ## Furute updates:
   - multiple chat rooms 📫